Culm Valley Light Railway: Starting the company

 A public meeting was held at Uffculme on 15 May 1872 and the idea was received with enthusiasm, and on 19 June at another meeting he reported that he had prepared plans and a prospectus.
 There was some discussion about the location of the Hemyock terminus, in case extension to the London and South Western Railway (LSWR) were later required: Honiton is about ten miles away, but over challenging terrain.
 There were two objections to the scheme among many positive opinions.

-The Construction Facilities Act authorised construction of a light railway provided that no affected landowner objected to the scheme, but here there were two; the provisional directors decided to apply for an Act of Parliament for their line, although that would incur considerable expense, in order to get compulsory acquisition of land.
-(The objectors soon withdrew their objection, but notice of the fact was received too late to avoid the Parliamentary process.)
+The Railway Construction Facilities Act 1864 authorised construction of a light railway provided that no affected landowner objected to the scheme, but here there were two; the provisional directors decided to apply for an act of Parliament for their line, although that would incur considerable expense, in order to get compulsory acquisition of land.
+(The objectors soon withdrew their objection, but notice of the fact was received too late to avoid the parliamentary process.)
 Pain calculated that the line could be built for £3,000 a mile.
 Enthusiasm was high and a meeting on 18 November 1872 set the process in motion.
-Pain was soon appointed Engineer to the company for a fee of £1,125, to be taken in shares.The Directors claimed that this was the first Light Railway in the country under the 1868 Act, but Messenger shows (page 14) that this was not the case.
+Pain was soon appointed engineer to the company for a fee of £1,125, to be taken in shares.

-The Parliamentary Act
+The act of Parliament

-Pain was invited to explain his idea at a Board Meeting of the B&ER later that month.
+Pain was invited to explain his idea at a board meeting of the B&ER later that month.
 The B&ER were supportive, and agreed to work the line, but they required a number of conditions that had not been expected: there must be proper station accommodation for passengers, with platforms, and for goods, with covered loading accommodation; bridges at the Turnpike road were to be of stone or brick, not timber; and a much improved track specification was required, with 15 inches of ballast.

-However, they agreed to work the line for 50% of receipts, and they would contribute £105 towards the Parliamentary expenses of obtaining the Act.
+However, they agreed to work the line for 50% of receipts, and they would contribute £105 towards the expenses of obtaining the act of Parliament.
 They might agree to buy the line later for a small premium, but the line was not to be extended (presumably towards the LSWR) without their agreement.

 Pain managed to persuade the Board of Trade to relax its customary dislike of level crossings, provided the train speed was limited to 16 mph.

-The Bill was presented to Parliament, and it passed, gaining its Act on 15 May 1873.
+The bill was presented to Parliament, and it passed, gaining its act of Parliament, the Culm Valley Light Railway Act 1873 (36 & 37 Vict. c. xxv), on 15 May 1873.
 The Culm Valley Light Railway was now incorporated, with a capital of £25,000.